 When an alarm sounds, closely inspect the helm gauges.
 Alarm-specific details can be presented in a multitude of ways.
 These ways include changes to the coloration of dash lights, written messages scrolling across the display, and other forms.

-Utilize these resources to your advantage.
+Utilize these resources to your advantage when you hear alarm boat sounding.
 The quicker the cause is determined, the less likely long-term damage is sustained.

 Boat Alarm Going Off: Now You Know What To Do

-Boaters will encounter an alarm at some point in time while owning and operating a boat.
+Boaters will encounter a boat alarm at some point in time while owning and operating a boat.
 The key is to avoid becoming panicked and making the situation worse.
 Remain calm and analyze the severity of the problem.
 Determine possible remedies while you are out on the water.
 Never ignore the issue.
 Always take action.
+In the event, the boat alarm keeps going off despite attempting to remedy the problem, bring the vessel to the mechanic for professional repair.